A medieval must-see by the beaches of Normandy

 The history of Mont Saint-Michel dates back to the 8th century (708) when Bishop Aubert built a small church on the island after claiming to have been visited by Archangel Michel 3 times in a dream, asking him to build a sanctuary on what was known at the time as 'Monte Tombe', now known as Mont Saint-Michel.

-The island sits in a unique location and is subject to one of Europe’s highest tidal variations, which is how it becomes an island each day as the tide rises up to 15 metres in just 6 hours!
+Due to the unique location, the island is subject to one of Europe’s highest tidal variations, which is how it becomes an island each day as the tide rises up to 15 metres in just 6 hours!
 You can still cross over the special footpath at hightide though.

 You can explore the island and the abbey with over 20 rooms open to the public.
 You can either explore by yourself or as part of a guided tour.
 See our ticket options for further details.